These pages do not apply outside Great Britain.

 For employees/agents, and also for people 'helping', there is a defence if the person reasonably relied on a statement that the act does not contravene the Equality Act.
 It is a criminal offence for the employer/principal (or person being aided) to knowingly or recklessly make such a statement which is false or misleading in a material respect.
 (EqA s.110(3)(4), s.112(2)(3))

-Where more than one person is liable for compensation, any question of apportioning liability between them should not normally be relevant for the claimant.
+Where more than one person is liable for compensation, the claimant will not normally be concerned with any issues how of liability is apportioned between them.
 On current case law, those found liable will usually be jointly and severally liable.
-The claimant can accordingly recover the whole amount of compensation (once) from anyone held liable.
+This means that the claimant can recover the whole amount of compensation (once) from anyone held liable.
 There may be fairly exceptional cases - probably where the damage is 'divisible' - where the tribunal decides that those responsible should only be liable to the claimant for a part each.
 See Hackney v Sivanandan, EAT (link to bailii.org), upheld by Court of Appeal (bailii.org) in January 2013, and Bungay v Saini (link to bailii.org), July 2011.

 What if one party held liable pays the whole of the compensation to the claimant, but feels he should be reimbursed - at least in part - by another person who is also liable?
 This was discussed to some extent by the Court of Appeal in Brennan v Sunderland City Council (link to bailii.org), 2012.
 As regards apportionment of liability as between service providers who are jointly and severally liable to the claimant, see my comment at the end of Ross v Ryanair.